Professional practice

 Commercial dispute resolution

-• Crane Bank Ltd v dfcu Bank Ltd [2022] EWHC 2266 (Comm): Successfully challenged the jurisdiction of the English courts to hear a case in unlawful conspiracy against a Ugandan bank and its directors and shareholders.
+• Crane Bank Ltd v dfcu Bank Ltd [2023] 2 CLC 120: Jurisdiction challenge brought on the basis of the foreign Act of State rule, which was dismissed by the Court of Appeal.
 The claim alleges that officials of the Bank of Uganda corruptly exercised powers to regulate and resolve financial institutions, and that the Defendants conspired to profit from that, with damages of approximately £150 million claimed.
-The claim was dismissed on the basis of the foreign act of State rule.
 Led by Joe Smouha KC.

 • Cargill International Trading Pte Ltd v Uttam Galva Steels Ltd [2019] EWHC 476 (Comm): appeared as sole counsel before the Commercial Court, applying for summary judgment in respect of a claim for contractual default interest.
 Successfully defended against an allegation that the contractual provision was an unenforceable penalty, and was awarded judgment in the amount of US$23 million.

-• Cargill International Trading Pte Ltd v Uttam Galva Steels Ltd [2018] EWHC 2977 (Comm) (led by David Foxton KC): successful summary judgment application, before the Commercial Court, for summary judgment on a claim for payment of a debt in the amount of US$62 million.
+• Cargill International Trading Pte Ltd v Uttam Galva Steels Ltd [2018] EWHC 2977 (Comm): successful summary judgment application, before the Commercial Court, for summary judgment on a claim for payment of a debt in the amount of US$62 million.
+Led by David Foxton QC.

 • Appeared as junior counsel in a commercial arbitration under the LCIA Rules, brought by three minority shareholders in an Eastern European energy company whose majority shareholder was a State-owned enterprise.
 The claim concerned issues of conflict of laws, rights under a shareholders’ agreement, minority shareholder rights, and Eastern European corporations law.
 Led by Graham Dunning KC.

-• Acting as junior counsel in a commercial arbitration of claims for approximately US$50 million, between parties from the United States and Kuwait.
-The claim is being heard under the ICC Rules, and concerns alleged breach and wrongful termination of an operating agreement for a private hospital in the Middle East.
+• Acted as junior counsel in a commercial arbitration of claims for approximately US$50 million, between parties from the United States and Kuwait.
+The claim was brought under the ICC Rules, and concerns alleged breach and wrongful termination of an operating agreement for a private hospital in the Middle East.
 Led by Jeffrey Gruder KC.

-• Marsfield Automotive Inc v Siddiqi [2017] EWHC 187 (Comm) (led by Vernon Flynn KC): successfully resisted an application for summary judgment of a claim for restitution of unjust enrichment, in the Commercial Court.
+• Marsfield Automotive Inc v Siddiqi [2017] EWHC 187 (Comm): Successfully resisted an application for summary judgment of a claim for restitution of unjust enrichment, in the Commercial Court.
+Led by Vernon Flynn KC.

-• Ping Tak Chan (deceased) and ors v Yim Hing Joan Chan and ors [Claim No. BL-2017]: acted as junior counsel in the Chancery Division, an international dispute involving equitable and proprietary claims based on allegations of misuse of joint banking facilities.
-Appeared unled in a Costs and Case Management Conference.
+• Ping Tak Chan (deceased) and ors v Yim Hing Joan Chan and ors [Chancery Division, Claim No. BL-2017]: An international dispute involving equitable and proprietary claims based on allegations of misuse of joint banking facilities.
+Appeared unled in a Costs and Case Management Conference, and otherwise led by Jern-Fei Ng KC.

 • Advised on disputes concerning items misdescribed in a sale at auction, and concerning the civil claims for stolen art.